acifer/wikiconflict/README.md

 ## Prepearing the code.
-After you clone this repository in a folder follow the following step to rerun the analysis
+First clone or download this repository in a folder. follow the following step to rerun the analysis

 ### 1. Download the Pre-Trained word vectors

-Use fast text [word vectors](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md) from [https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.vec]
+After cloning this repository get the word vectors from [fast text](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md).
+Download [English Word Vector] [https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.vec] *Warning: word vector is a huge file*.
+Create a directory /wordvectors in the root directory where the code is cloned.
+Store the word vector in this directory to be used in next steps.

 ### 2. Creating required directory for storing the intermediate and final outcome of analysis.

-Inside wikiconflict folder create the root folder /data for storing all the results of analysis.
+Inside wikiconflict directory create the directory /data for storing all the results of analysis.
-Inside /data create various subfolders.
-Each of these subfolders will store data at various stage of processing.
+Inside /data create various subdirectories.
+Each of these subdirectories will store data at various stage of processing.
 1. /content
 2. /change objects
 3. /change_vector